 He not only learns a poor lesson that he can get away with lies and empty words, but does not have the opportunity to experience true reconciliation and restoration of relationships.
-He will probably continue inflicting similar offenses, feel less remorse than he should, and undergo less positive character change than he could have.
+He will probably continue inflicting similar offenses, feel less remorse than he should, and may undergo negative character change instead of positive.

 But what alternative do you have?
 What else are you supposed to do?
 It’s not like you can force a genuine apology and repentant heart out of him, right?

 Actually, you can.
 It’s not 100%, but it’s a lot more % than the scenario you read above.

 I first heard this in a teacher training program.
 The speaker started off with a rant about how No one teaches children how to apologize properly these days.
 My ears perked up, because I didn’t really know of any way to teach them other than to… just make them say it: Sorry.
 I knew it was not very effective, but I hadn’t considered other methods.
 So I held my pen at the ready, and as he listed off the “proper way to apologize,” I scribbled his words down verbatim:

 It made a lot of sense.
 It seemed a little tedious, but the more I thought about it, the more it became clear that each component was necessary.
 Even though that was all he said about it that day, it became an integral part of my classroom culture for years to come.